Romy Gonzalez Player Props: White Sox vs. Pirates

 - Gonzalez hit .238 with four doubles, a triple, two home runs and two walks.

-- Gonzalez got a hit in 53.1% of his 32 games last year, with multiple hits in 15.6% of those games.
+- He hit a home run in two of 32 games last year, leaving the ballpark in 1.8% of his plate appearances.

-- Registering a plate appearance in 32 games a season ago, he hit two long balls.

-- In seven of 32 games last season (21.9%), Gonzalez picked up an RBI, including two games with two or more RBIs.
+- In seven of 32 games last year (21.9%), Gonzalez drove in a run, including two games with two or more RBIs.

 - He scored in 12 of 32 games last year (37.5%), including scoring multiple runs twice.